 The Township's General Fund has two major revenue sources, state revenue sharing and property tax revenue.
-Those two sources comprise approximately 76% of the General Fund revenue sources.
-In fiscal year 2017, the Township budgeted for both revenue streams to remain about the same.
+Those two sources comprise approximately 72% of the General Fund revenue sources.
+In fiscal year 2018, the Township budgeted for both revenue streams to remain about the same.
 No other significant changes are expected from operating revenues.

-The Township is expecting operating expenditures to increase by the rate of inflation in the coming year in the General Fund with a couple of exceptions.
-The Township is working with the County to provide a police officer for assistance with law enforcement with details and cost to be determined.
-The Township has also budgeted \$174,000 for various street improvements throughout the Township.
+The Township is expecting operating expenditures to increase by the rate of inflation in the coming year in the General Fund.
+The Township is currently considering some significant road improvements but has not committed to going forward with them or budgeted for them at this time.
 The Township has not currently budgeted any significant capital projects in the General Fund.
-As part of its budget, the Township has appropriated approximately \$418,000 to transfer to the Fire Fund to support fire operations and capital purchases.
+As part of its budget, the Township has appropriated approximately \$418,000 to transfer to the Fire Fund to support fire operations.